Chase Date: April 26, 2015

 After driving late into the night and arriving home at around 2am from Illinois, I headed pretty much straight to bed with an expected departure of 9-10am.
 Getting up early wasn’t easy, but I was sure glad I did it as I got down into Texas early enough to be on one of the initial tornado warned storms.

-We headed to Cisco then south across I-20 and down to Rising star, then kind of got screwed by road options.
-We were trying to avoid hail, so we dropped south to Comanche and then northeast towards Dublin.
+I headed to Cisco then south across I-20 and down to Rising star.
+The roads kind of screwed me, and I was trying to avoid hail.
+I chose to take the drop south to Comanche and then northeast towards Dublin.

-As we got into Dublin again, we were in extremely cold surface air and even hail fog as incredible amounts of hail had fallen all around the area after we drove through it the first time.
+As we got into Dublin again, we were in extremely cold surface air and even hail fog.
+Incredible amounts of hail had fallen all around the area.

-We continued northeast towards Stephenville, encountering a brief very weak tornado just to the side of the road and passing behind us as we filmed it.
+As I continued northeast towards Stephenville, I encountered a brief very weak tornado just to the side of the road.
+It was very non photogenic and passed behind my vehicle.

-We headed further southeast on highway 67 before heading north on FM2481.
-We were looking at 3 wall clouds at one point, all from 3 different occlusions.
-One of them produced a nice white cone tornado from our vantage point.
+I followed the storm southeast on highway 67 before heading north on FM2481.
+The storm did not have a very focused updraft, and I ended up looking at 3 wall clouds at one point, all from 3 different occlusions.
+One of those occlusions produced a nice white cone tornado from our vantage point.
 Most of the people on the storm were off to the east enjoying the structure and missed it.

-We again dropped southwest to Stephenville and further SW after I ran into JR Hehnly, Jeff Piotrowski and Adam Lucio.
+We again dropped southwest to Stephenville and further southwest.
+I ha run into JR Hehnly, Jeff Piotrowski and Adam Lucio.
 The rest of the evening would be spent on this dominant supercell which cycled many times as it went through Erath, Somerville and Johnson counties.

-Well after dark in Johnson county we dropped out of the rain to the south and encountered some more hail and a night time tornado near Cleburne State Park.
+Well after dark in Johnson county, we dropped south out of the rain and encountered some more hail.
+I also observed a night time tornado near Cleburne State Park.
 It was extremely hard to continue threading the needle so we eventually headed back up towards US67 and headed into Cleburne.

 While more tornadoes were ongoing, we decided to call the chase and head to Buffalo Wild Wings just up the road in Fort Worth before heading home, arrivning back in Norman around 330 am.